 What do we ask:

 You currently hold or have previously held a Boeing 737 type rating or have a flying background.
 You possess excellent communication skills and are fluent in English.
-You have a strong solution-oriented mindset.
+You have a strong solution-oriented mindset and are currently living in the Netherlands.

 What MPS offers you:

-• Good employment conditions in an internationally operating company; • A lot of freedom to carry out your work at different locations; • An informal working atmosphere; • A growing team with driven colleagues; • Various attractive secondary employment conditions, such as significant travel allowance, pension contribution and leave options
+• Good employment conditions in an internationally operating company; • A lot of freedom to carry out your work at different locations; • An informal working atmosphere; • A growing team with driven colleagues; • Various secondary employment conditions, such as travel allowance, pension contribution and leave options

 Are you dedicated of strengthening our team?
 Apply now and help our team grow!